BenjaminFont/team-finder-frontend/README.md

   - Auth: User authentication with JWT
   - Players: CRUD operations for player management (some require authentication)
   - Teams: Endpoints for team creation and management
+  - Image Upload: S3 integration for storing player profile images

+#### S3 Image Integration
+- Player profile images are uploaded through the backend
+- The frontend sends the image file to a dedicated endpoint
+- The backend uploads the image to S3 and returns the URL
+- The image URL is stored with the player profile

 ## Data Model